Dear reader of ADxS.org, please excuse the disruption.

 • 18-item long screening

-• The ASRS rating scales have a very limited diagnostic value20
+• The ASRS rating scales have a very limited diagnostic value23

-A meta-analysis of 9 ADHD questionnaires found that only 37% of the questionnaires asked about identical symptoms/behaviors.1 Most of the questionnaires for children were answered by parents, most of the questionnaires for adults were self-tests.
+A meta-study of 9 ADHD questionnaires found that only 37% asked identical symptoms/behaviors.1 Most of the questionnaires for children were answered by parents, most of the questionnaires for adults were self-tests.

 • Behavioral symptoms were asked in 28% to 81% of the questions in the questionnaires